 - outreach and strategic partnerships for a community of practice.

 Documentation of the latest SDI activities can be found here:

 The analysis examines the status of these options in the latest negotiation drafts.
 It compares the drafts of the rulebook elaborated during the meeting of SBSTA in Bonn (2019) with the last versions of the draft texts contained in the Presidential Proposals at COP25 in Madrid (2019).
 The aim of the analysis is to inform Article 6 negotiators and relevant stakeholders, how the high-level SD options are addressed in the current drafts.

-The negotiations at COP25 aim to conclude the rulebook on Article 6.
+The negotiations at COP25 aimed to conclude the rulebook on Article 6.
 The rulebook is an important opportunity to establish a framework for the required knowledge sharing on tools and approaches to promote SD in Article 6.
-The SDI is recommending the launch of a work programme to develop a voluntary tool or approach that addresses SD assessment.
+Ahead of COP25 the SDI recommended the launch of a work programme to develop voluntary tools and approaches to assist with SD assessment.